 Why It Works

-- A balanced sauce has plenty of vinegary kick to balance out the cloying sweetness that most restaurant versions have.
+- A balanced sauce has plenty of vinegary kick to balance out the cloying sweetness of most restaurant versions.

 - Cooking the aromatics for the sauce at a lower temperature lets their flavors develop without having to superheat your wok or skillet.